 *Tutors must qualify for federal work study funding.*

 This program is available for University of Utah students that qualify for Federal Work Study funding through financial aid.
-This is not a stipend position, but an employment opportunity for students that are interested in earning their funds by working in the community.
-Students who qualify are eligible to work up to 20 hours a week starting at $9.25 an hour as a tutor at one of seven education sites.
-For more information about Utah Reads, please contact Cassi Simmons, 801-581-9101.
+This is not a stipend position, but an employment opportunity for students who are interested in earning their funds by working in the community.
+Students who qualify are eligible to work up to 20 hours a week starting at $11.00 an hour as a tutor at one of nine education sites.
+For more information about Utah Reads, please contact Asma Hassan, 801-581-9101.

 Students are encouraged to apply for programming and training that is related to their work at the Bennion Center.
 Students who are invited to present at the activity for which they are applying for funding will be given precedence.
 We expect that students who are awarded funding to participate in an activity of their choice will share the experience and learning points with students and staff.